-He may be from the last Century but the Garfield is still as popular today as he ever was!
-Is the Garfield cat based on a real cat?
+He may be from the last Century but Garfield is still as popular today as he ever was.
+Is Garfield the cat based on a real cat?
 Is he a particular breed?
 Find out everything you need to know about this famous cartoon cat right here.

 I have searched far and wide to answer a popular question for those of you who dream of owning a real-life Garfield cat.
 What kind of cat is Garfield?

 The famous Garfield Cat is an Orange Persian Tabby cat, or so many believe.
 But in truth, he belongs to a well-loved breed known as Cartoon Cat.
 From his inception, Garfield was not a specific breed but was based on a composite of all the cats his creator had ever met.

 Garfield was ‘born’ in a comic strip in 1978.
 This well-loved, lasagne-eating fictional cat soon became the star of a popular series of books and TV cartoons.

 Fans have always been fascinated by his origins and his breed has been the subject of speculation in many online discussions.

 The black patterns over Garfield’s face, back, and tail resemble a mackerel tabby cat pattern.
 His round face and hooded eyes give him a Persian cat appearance.